vardhanapoorv/React/README.md

 Download the zip folder.
-Type the command npm run watch, this will give you the localhost address with port Run it on safari spy->dist->comb.html (Main html file to run)
+Type the command "npm run watch" on terminal, this will give you the localhost address with port Run it on safari spy->dist->comb.html (Main html file to run)